 - SPEED NETWORK.
 Along with the marketing idea of Shark Tank, students should know how to “sell themselves”.
 Teach them how to make business cards and resumes of historical figures and do a speed round of networking.
 This will set them up for when its time to interview for college and other jobs!
 They should come dressed up as their character and stay in the character the entire period.
 Students LOVED this when I had them sit with figures from the Progressive Era and Gilded Age.
 Think Teddy Roosevelt sitting across from and chatting it up with John Muir or Jacob Riis.
 What kind of conversations would they they be having?
 Wrap it up by having students pick their favorite “date” for a follow up study session or a follow up lesson the next day of Spill the Tea!

 - SCARE EM- when teaching the “Red Scare”.
+Have students wear red.
 Tell students you have randomly selected a few students to be the “reds” in the room (but don’t actually pick anyone)!
 Tell them you’re taking names – and make a list on the board of who they accuse and why.
 At the end, ask the “red” to stand up.
-When no one does – they get they idea, thats how heightened accusations were during the era of McCarthyism.
+When no one does – they get they idea, that’s how heightened accusations were during the era of McCarthyism.

 - Perfect Pop Up Cards – A Valentine’s Day BONUS!
 Whatever unit you are working on during Valentine’s Day have your students create historical pop up Valentine’s Day cards.
 The task is to create a positive valentine or negative (vinegar) valentine for a historical figure on a poster or piece of paper.
 Students should include a picture either drawn or printed and the historical figure should be easily identifiable from the valentine.
 Hang up in your classroom to spread the love!